gdharris1000/task_assigner/README.md

 - View task details
 - Push notification when a new task is assigned to you
+- View status of tasks you have assigned

 ## Future Features
 - Find out if a task you assigned for someone has been completed